MANHUNT: NJ Murder Suspect, 28, Captured On Roof Of Route 46 Hotel In Wayne Identified

 A Passaic County Sheriff's SWAT unit was summoned in case of a possible standoff.

-Although authorities believed Younger was in Room 228, he'd actually gone to the roof.
+Although authorities initially suspected that Younger was in Room 228, he'd actually gone to the roof.

 After a SWAT robot found the room empty, police used a thermal imaging camera that led them to the roof.